 Since we’re talking about rotors, lets mention holes and slots.
 In the olden days, hot brake pads on the race track would outgas.
 Think of steam coming off of boiling water.
-So much gas was produced that it would actually push the pads away from the rotor surface.
+So much gas was produced that get trapped between the pad and rotor, and it would actually push the pads away from the rotor surface.
 No contact means no transfer of energy.
 To combat this outgassing, racers drilled holes in the rotors to give a place for the gas to go.

 The downside of the holes is that it created stress risers, and cracks would propagate from the holes.
 The rotors don’t last nearly as long.
 Not a big deal if you plan to replace the rotors a couple of times a season.
 It is a problem on a street driver, though.
 Stress cracks in your rotors are a bad thing.

 Well, welcome to the 21st century.
 Modern brake pads are made out of different materials than they used to be.
 Remember asbestos brake shoes?
 Not pads, but shoes.
 Yeah, me too.
 Anyway, modern pads do not outgas.
 Hence, there is no need for holes.
 Holes in rotors are strictly for bling; they no longer have a function.
 That is not my opinion; that is the opinion of the good folks at Wilwood brakes – who I literally trust with my life.
 And unless you plan on spending thousands of dollars for carbon fiber or ceramic rotors, holes will significantly shorten the life of your brake system, and set you up for a catastrophic failure.
 I don’t know about you, but I consider that a bad thing.